hvrt-vcs/hvrt/README.md

 It was originally created to meet the needs of the completely distributed development model of the Linux kernel.
 It is a hairy problem to tackle, and it accomplishes the goal admirably.
-However, the projects I work on, both professionally and personally, are not the like the Linux kernel, and although `git` comes close to meeting my needs and preferences, it isn't exactly what I want.
+However, the projects I work on, both professionally and personally, are not like the Linux kernel, and although `git` comes close to meeting my needs and preferences, it isn't exactly what I want.
 I've looked into others VCS tools like `hg`, `fossil`, and `svn`, and these do not completely match what I'm looking for either.
 So I started work on Havarti.
 It is my own small VCS to